codecentric/zucchini/README.md

 Zucchini is a BDD-style testing library that integrates well with JUnit and other testing frameworks.

+## Getting Started

+You might want to take a look at the blog post [Getting Started with Zucchini](https://blog.codecentric.de/en/2014/07/getting-started-zucchini/).

 ## Installation

 ### Using Maven